How do you do it? Not crawl up in a ball and hide when it’s really tough? How do you keep your wits about you? Practice grace? Humility?

 It’s bullshit, right?
 I celebrated the baby accidentally pooping on the toilet the other day.
 Literally clapped, high fived her.
-Told her how proud I was of her.
+I told her how proud I was of her.
 Meanwhile, none of my children have died.
-They’re well fed.
+They’re well-fed.
 Clothed.
 I’ve never punched one.
 Nobody high fives me for that.
 No one says they’re proud of me.
 So how do we know?
 How do we navigate?
 Especially in a blended family?

 Here’s the truth.
 Perhaps the only truth I’m capable of right now.
 Practice relentless optimism and everything will be okay.

 Yelling all the time is exhausting.
 Expecting the worst all the time, toxic.
 But, remember that most things work out just fine.
 Helps.
 It does.
 Obviously, you can’t just hope your kid masters the multiplication tables.
 That’s why you send them to school and look the other way.
 I mean… well, you get it.

 Think about the last time you absolutely lost your shit and were riddled with guilt and shame.
 I’m guessing you didn’t just walk away and never talk about it.
 If you did, let’s talk, I can help.
 But for those of you who didn’t, and really even if you did, what happened next?
 The world didn’t stop.
 Right?
 No, because when we choose, we have the ability to get better.

 That thing you lost your shit about, maybe it happens again.
 Shit luck.
 I get it.
 This is sort of how I feel with my kid’s biological mother.
 She’s becoming increasingly high conflict and starting to really harm the kids emotionally.
 Unfortunately, and this has been the hardest thing I’ve ever had to accept, I cannot change that.
 I actually first typed, “I cannot do a thing about it.”
 But that’s incorrect.
 I can do a lot about it, I just can’t change her actions.